 Tip: Make a frittata on Sunday evening and portion it out in small plastic containers for the rest of the week.
 You can easily reheat a frittata in the microwave, but this dish is pretty tasty cold.

 Skip sugary parfaits from Starbucks and McDonald's, and make your own at home.
 All you need is a mason jar to store the ingredients, and you've made an easy, on-the-go breakfast!
-Start with some plain Greek yogurt; cut up your favorite fruits, grab some granola and nuts, and start layering!
+Start with some plain Greek yogurt; cut up your favorite fruits, grab some granola or cooked quinoa, add nuts, and start layering!

 Pancakes are always a treat when fresh off the griddle, but if frozen correctly, they also taste good days — even weeks — later!